 The Mellon Mays Undergraduate Fellowship (MMUF) works to increase diversity in higher education by providing promising undergraduates from underrepresented backgrounds two years of mentoring and preparation for a PhD program.
 It supports students committed to pursuing doctoral studies and a teaching career in higher education.

-- Research: The MMUF program is, first and foremost, a research program.
-As future academics, MMUF fellows require a thorough understanding of the principles and methods of academic research and a firm confidence in the practice of it; thus the MMUF program is designed to give undergraduate fellows intensive and ongoing research experience, beginning at an earlier point in their careers than is typical for most college undergraduates.
-During his or her undergraduate years, each MMUF fellow is expected to conduct an individual research project under the guidance of a faculty mentor, culminating in a final thesis paper or presentation during the senior year.
+- Research: The MMUF program is designed to give undergraduate fellows intensive and ongoing research experience, beginning at an earlier point in their careers than is typical for most college undergraduates.
+Each MMUF fellow will develop an individual research project under the guidance of a faculty mentor, culminating in an honors project or presentation during the senior year.

 - Mentoring: Each Bowdoin Mellon fellow is paired with a faculty mentor, whom s/he is expected to meet with on a regular basis.
 Fellows work with their mentors to develop their scholarly interests into research directions and projects.
-As mentors, faculty members have the knowledge and responsibility to demystify the formal and informal aspects of conducting research, applying to graduate school, competing effectively once in a graduate program, earning the doctorate and pursuing faculty careers.
+Mentors help to demystify the formal and informal aspects of conducting research, applying to graduate school, competing effectively once in a graduate program, earning the doctorate and pursuing faculty careers.

-- Financial support: Fellows who remain in good standing with the program receive a stipend for each of the two summers of their fellowship and for each semester of their junior and senior years.
-Additionally Fellows who enroll in an eligible Ph.D. program within three years of graduating from Bowdoin may receive up to $10,000 in undergraduate loan repayment from the Mellon Foundation.
+- Financial support: Fellows receive a summer research stipend for each of the two summers of their fellowship and an academic year stipend for their junior and senior years.
+Additionally, fellows who enroll in an eligible Ph.D. program within three years of graduating from Bowdoin may receive up to $10,000 in undergraduate or graduate loan repayment from the Mellon Foundation.